sudopluto/learning-how-to-live/college/age-22.md

     - colorless tsukuru tazaki and his years of pilgrimage
   - spiritual
     - bhagavad gita (w/out interpretation)
+  - non-fiction
+    - the drama of the gifted child

 - anime
   - god of high school